 Tell anyone outside of the capital area you go to school in Austin, and city-envy ensues.
 It’s trendy.
 The economy is hot.
 The live music reputation is second-to-none.
 It’s got amazing parks, great restaurants and incredible festivals, not to mention a vibe that no other city can match.

-1. For the sixth straight year, Theater Design students competed in 2nd Street’s Holiday Window Walk, an annual store-window design competition that has netted scholarships for 12 students through the years.
+1. Theater Design students again competed in 2nd Street’s Holiday Window Walk, an annual downtown store-window design competition that has netted scholarships for 15 students through the years.

-5. School of Natural Sciences Dean Gary A. Morris and Visiting Assistant Professor of Physics Paul Walter have been launching specially instrumented weather balloons from campus to study ozone pollution.
+8. School of Natural Sciences Dean Gary A. Morris and Visiting Assistant Professor of Physics Paul Walter launched specially instrumented weather balloons from campus to study ozone pollution.
 The project has been funded by the Capital Area Council for Governments and the Texas Commission on Environmental Quality.

 10. Megan Tillman ’14 and Chris Beale ’12 are making their mark in Austin’s legendary music scene.
-This fall, their band, Magna Carda, showcased its innovative style of hip-hop at the Austin City Limits Music Festival and Sound on Sound Fest.
+Their band, Magna Carda, was recently named “Best Hip Hop Artist” at the 2018 Austin Music Awards.

 14. Approximately 70 students participate in S.E.R.V.E.
 Austin each semester, which coordinates ongoing weekly commitments at locations like Central Texas Food Bank, Casa Marianella and Keep Austin Beautiful.

-16. Each year St. Edward’s hosts the annual Texas Teen Book Festival, organized by the Texas Book Festival, BookPeople and local librarians — this year’s event brought about 30 authors to campus, including actor and writer Mindy Kaling and New York Times bestselling author Nic Stone.
+15. Each year St. Edward’s hosts the annual Texas Teen Book Festival, organized by the Texas Book Festival, BookPeople and local librarians.
+The event has brought dozens of well-known authors to campus, including actor and writer Mindy Kaling and New York Times bestselling author Nic Stone.

 17. The Writers’ League of Texas holds workshops on campus for Austin’s writing community that cover everything from “Concocting Livelier, More Interesting Prose” to “Publishing 101: What Authors Need to Know About the Publishing Business.”

 19. Each fall, graduate and undergraduate Accounting students get tips from practicing accountants from across the field — KPMG to the Texas State Auditor’s Office — as part of a “How to Succeed in Accounting” retreat.

-20. This spring will mark the 13th year for the Student Government Association’s The BIG Event, a day of service that sends volunteers to Austin nonprofits like the Healing with Horses Ranch and River City Youth Foundation.
+20. The Student Government Association hosted The BIG Event, a day of service that sends volunteers to Austin nonprofits like the Healing with Horses Ranch and River City Youth Foundation.

-23. Students across all majors pitch creative ideas to judges from companies like JPMorgan Chase & Co., Capital Factory and Weeva each year as part of iChallenge on the Hilltop: Ideas for Innovation Competition, sponsored by The Bill Munday School of Business.
+24. Students across all majors pitch creative ideas for new businesses, apps, products and services in iChallenge on the Hilltop: Ideas for Innovation, a pitch competition sponsored by The Bill Munday School of Business.

-26. In addition to ATC, The Bill Munday School of Business cultivates partnerships with groups like Austin Inno, Southwest Angel Network, Women Who Code and Impact Hub Austin and POSiBLE ATX, an entrepreneurship summit hosted by Univision.
+26. In addition to Capital Factory, The Bill Munday School of Business cultivates partnerships with groups like Austin Inno, Southwest Angel Network, Austin Technology Council, Impact Hub Austin and POSiBLE ATX, an entrepreneurship summit hosted by Univision.

-30. The School of Education has partnered with Del Valle Independent School District for the last six years to bring junior and senior education majors into Del Valle middle and high schools — hands-on experiences that go far beyond the state mandates for teacher certification.
+32. The School of Human Development and Education has partnered with Del Valle Independent School District to bring junior and senior education majors into Del Valle middle and high schools — hands-on experiences that go far beyond the state mandates for teacher certification.

 35. Through his Capital Factory internship, Biochemistry major Joseph Ramirez ’19 co-founded YOUnite, a nonprofit for undocumented students (Carlos Alpuche ’18, Ricardo Apanco-Sarabia ’19, Gloria Perez ’17 are co-founders).

-38. St. Edward’s has partnered with Capital Factory to provide memberships for 10 students in the School of Natural Sciences and The Bill Munday School of Business each semester, giving them access to some of the city's top entrepreneurs, investors and startup resources.
+39. St. Edward’s University partners with Capital Factory to provide memberships for seven students in the School of Natural Sciences and The Bill Munday School of Business each semester, giving them access to some of the city's top entrepreneurs, investors and startup resources.

-39. Student organization REACH OUT partners with Austin groups like St. Ignatius Martyr Catholic Church and Mobile Loaves & Fishes to host the annual Homeless Resource Fair — more than 400 homeless Austinites attended last year.
+40. Student organization REACH OUT partnered with Austin groups like St. Ignatius Martyr Catholic Church and Mobile Loaves & Fishes to host the annual Homeless Resource Fair — more than 400 homeless Austinites attended.